 Comparatively, the Harvard Business Review reports the opposite impact of in-person sales training: through virtual training, 80% of the information is retained after 60 days when a technique known as “spacing” is utilized.
 Interestingly, the utilization of spacing is ONLY possible in an online training environment.

-We’ll unpack what spacing is in a moment, but to our point here—the difference between in-person group training and online virtual training for your sales team could be significant when it comes to retention and effectiveness.
+We’ll unpack what spacing is in a moment, but to our point here—the difference between in person sales training and online virtual training for your sales team could be significant when it comes to retention and effectiveness.

 However, a successful face-to-face seller doesn’t always translate to a virtual selling superstar.
-In fact, virtual selling requires a particular set of skills that will keep your customer engaged and eager to continue to connect with you.
+In fact, those sales reps require a particular set of virtual selling skills that will keep their customers engaged and eager to continue to connect with them.

 If You Intend To Build Your Own Digital Sales Training, Take It Seriously